CLCStriders/striders/_announcements/Coronavirus.md

 ---

-The committee have published a [Coronavirus update (15 September 2020)](/news/2020-09-15-Coronavirus-update-6).
+The committee have published a [Coronavirus update (3 November 2020)](/news/2020-11-03-Coronavirus-update-7).